 Solution: The portfolio turnover ratio for the fund is calculated as ($8M / $50M) x 100 = 16%.

 Example 2: Inferring the Investment Strategy Through the Portfolio Turnover Ratio

 A fund prefers an investment strategy of capitalizing on changing market conditions.
 The fund’s portfolio turnover ratio was reported to be 95%.
 What would it imply about the fund’s investment strategy?

 Solution: Due to the fund’s portfolio turnover ratio of 95%, it would imply that the fund follows a fast-paced and aggressive investment strategy.

-In order to help you become a world-class financial analyst and advance your career to your fullest potential, the additional resources will be very helpful:
+Thank you for reading CFI’s guide on Portfolio Turnover Ratio.
+To help you become a world-class financial analyst and advance your career to your fullest potential, the additional resources will be very helpful: